clearlinux/clear-linux-documentation/source/clear-linux/guides/tooling/ister.rst

 |CL| is a rolling release and produces on average 10 releases per week using the
 ister tool.
-With each release we produce multiple `image types for different environments`_  and use cases such as installers, Hyper-V, KVM, or VMWare.
+With each release we produce multiple :ref:`image types for different environments <image-types>` and use cases such as installers, Hyper-V, KVM, or VMWare.

 Each image has a JSON configuration file used by ister to generate the image.
 These JSON configuration files describe the image type, partitions, version,